outofcoffee/imposter/docs/configuration.md

 The plugin has returned the contents of the `staticFile` in the HTTP response.

+Your response files can also be templated - that is, contain placeholders for substituted at runtime.
+See [templates](./templates.md) for more information.

 ### Response configuration options

 You can specify other properties of the response, such as status code and headers.
 Here is a more complete example: